 This summary highlights information contained elsewhere, or incorporated by reference, in this prospectus.
 This summary provides an overview of selected information and does not contain all of the information you should consider before investing in our securities.
 You should read the entire prospectus carefully, especially the "Risk Factors," as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements, including the accompanying notes to those statements, included in our other filings with the U.S. Securities and Exchange Commission, or SEC, incorporated by reference herein before making an investment decision.
 If any of the risks materialize or other events or conditions arise that we cannot predict, our business, financial condition, operating results and prospects could be materially and adversely affected.
 As a result, the price of our common stock could decline, and you could lose part or all of your investment.
-Some of the statements in this prospectus constitute forward-looking statements that involve risks and uncertainties.
-See "Cautionary Note Regarding Forward-Looking Statements."
+Some of the statements in this prospectus constitute forward-looking statements."
 Our actual results could differ materially from those anticipated in such forward-looking statements as a result of certain factors, including those discussed in "Risk Factors" and other sections of this prospectus and the documents incorporated herein by reference.